unclemusclez/monerowp/README.md

 ### Option 2: Connecting to a remote node
 Not Currently Available.

-## Step 3: Setup your  sikka wallet-rpc
+## Step 3: Setup your  sikka walletd

-* Setup a sikka wallet using the sikka-wallet-cli tool.
+* Setup a sikka wallet using the simplewallet tool.

 * Start the Wallet RPC and leave it running in the background.
-This can be accomplished by running `./sikka-wallet-rpc --rpc-bind-port 18082 --rpc-login username:password --log-level 2 --wallet-file /path/walletfile` where "username:password" is the username and password that you want to use, seperated by a colon and  "/path/walletfile" is your actual wallet file.
-If you wish to use a remote node you can add the `--daemon-address` flag followed by the address of the node. `--daemon-address node.sikkaworld.com:18089` for example.
+This can be accomplished by running `./walletd --rpc-bind-port 18082 --rpc-login username:password --log-level 2 --wallet-file /path/walletfile` where "username:password" is the username and password that you want to use, seperated by a colon and  "/path/walletfile" is your actual wallet file.
+If you wish to use a remote node you can add the `--daemon-address` flag followed by the address of the node. `--daemon-address node.getsikka.org:18089` for example.

 ## Step 4: Setup Sikka Gateway in WooCommerce